-Now we’re going to go through our packing list in some detail, after which you’ll find a checklist so you don’t forget anything!
+We’ll go through everything in detail, and then you’ll find a printable checklist at the end so you don’t forget anything.

 London Packing List